JC-Projects/Open-Source-Rendering-Pipeline-for-Neuroimaging-Data/README.md

 - Texture painting of regions (particularly lobes) for better use in scientific communication
 - Find open access MRI data with more z-levels and detail to reduce horizontal banding
 - Potential integration of SPM as a replacement for InVesalius to improve .STL topology and allow more fine manipulation outside of Blender
-- Incorporate pipeline for CT scan data
+- Incorporate pipeline for CT and PET data if possible

 **🔨TOOLS USED**
 -